messDiv/MESS/docs/inference.rst

    For simplicity here we will not use this option, but in reality it would be a good idea to parallelize the posterior predictive simulations.
 See the :ref:`MESS parallelization docs
-   <arallelization.md>` for more info about how to implement the parallel
+   <mess_parallelization>` for more info about how to implement the parallel
    backend.

-This time the only thing we *have* to pass in is the empirical data and the dataframe of prediction values, but I'm showing a couple more arguments here for the sake of completeness.
-Setting ``est_only`` to ``True`` will use only the exact parameter estimates for all simulations, whereas setting it to ``False`` will sample uniformly between the upper and lower prediction interval for each simulation. ``nsims`` should be obvious, the number of posterior predictive simulations to perform.
-``force`` will overwrite any pre-existing simulations, thus preventing mixing apples with oranges from different simulation runs.
+This time the only thing we *have* to pass in is the empirical data and the dataframe of prediction values, but we show a couple more arguments here for the sake of completeness.
+Setting ``est_only`` to ``True`` will use only the exact parameter estimates for all simulations, whereas setting it to ``False`` will sample uniformly between the upper and lower prediction interval for each simulation. ``nsims`` should be obvious, the number of posterior predictive simulations to perform. ``force`` will overwrite any pre-existing simulations, thus preventing mixing apples with oranges from different simulation runs.
 On the other hand if this is ``False`` (the default), then this is a handy way to add more PPCs to your analysis.

-Here is a pretty typical example of a good fit of parameters to the
+The ``posterior_predictive_check()`` method will also display the summary statistics for the simulated and observed data projected into PC space.
+The observed data is colored in red.
+Here is a pretty typical example of a good fit of parameters to the data:
-data:

 .. figure:: images/MESS_PPC_GoodFit.png